Chocolate Raspberry Chia Pudding

-This chocolate raspberry chia pudding combines layers of delicious creamy chocolate pudding and fruity raspberry pudding for a delicious flavour combo in every bite!
-It will be a hit with adults and kids alike.
+This Chocolate Raspberry Chia Pudding combines layers of delicious creamy chocolate pudding and fruity raspberry chia pudding!
+The textures combine to make a delicious flavour combo in every bite!

 I love to top these off with some fresh raspberries, but they’d also be great topped off with some shredded coconut, sliced banana, dark chocolate chips or some homemade granola.

 - This chia pudding recipe is made with homemade cashew milk for a super creamy chia pudding that tastes 10x better than with store-bought nut milk.

 - The combination of chocolate and raspberry is just to die for!
 The layers of these two chia puddings mean you get a spoonful of each in every bite.

 - This chia pudding is refined sugar-free and sweetened naturally with Medjool dates and a touch of maple syrup.

 - This recipe can be stored in the fridge for up to 5 days, so you can make a batch of this chia pudding and have it on hand to enjoy whenever you like!